processing/p5.js-web-editor/developer_docs/development.md

 * [Let's stop saying Master/Slave](https://medium.com/@mikebroberts/let-s-stop-saying-master-slave-10f1d1bf34df)

 As a person contributing code but not creating production releases (this is most people!), here's what you need to know:
 * The default branch is `develop`.
 All pull requests should be made to this branch.
-It should be stable, and all commits are visible at a staging sever.
+It should be stable, and all commits are visible at a staging server.
 * When working on a bug or feature, you should branch from the `develop` branch.
 When you're done, you should open a pull request from your feature branch to `develop`.
 * The `release` branch is the live production branch, and is the code deployed to editor.p5js.org.
 Changes to this branch should be made carefully, and will be done using git tags.
 * Emergency hotfix changes should be branched from `release` and merged via a pull request to `release`.
 After a PR is merged, then the commits can be merged to `develop`.